fuxoft/fxmasm/MUSIC_FORMAT.md

 `40 25,42 25 44 25 45 25 47 25 49 25 51 25,52 25,0 50`

-Each voice data ends either with JUMP back to the beginning of that voice's data.
+Each voice data ends with `JUMP` back to the beginning of that voice's data.
 There is no "end of song" marker.
 If you want the song to end, you have to create an infinite silent loop at the end of each voice's data.
 Note that sound values (eg transpose, envelope, noise type) are NOT reset when jumping back to the beginning of the voice.

-Before playing any notes, both envelope and vibrato for that voice **must** be specified (see ENV and VIB directives below).
+Important: Before playing any notes, both envelope and vibrato for that voice **must** be explicitly specified (see ENV and VIB directives below), otherwise the playroutine crashes.
+There is no "default instrument".

 ## Voice directives